bhavin-bacancy/reactjs-redux-boilerplate/README.md

 ```
 npm start
 ```
-development server should start on 8080 port
+Development server should start on 8080 port

 ### For development build
 ```